 Representative Kulik lives in Kennedy Township with her husband Joe, and is a proud parent of Sarah and Joseph, and the very proud grandparent of Kennedy Rose.
 She remains active in St. Malachy Parish, including serving as a Bereavement Minister, and the Parkway West Rotary Club.

 Anita presently serves on the Board of the Pennsylvania Higher Education Assistance Agency.
-She is a member of the following House Committees: Veterans Affairs and Emergency Preparedness, Liquor, Gaming Control, and Fisheries and Game.
+She is a member of the following House Committees: Professional Licensure, Veterans Affairs and Emergency Preparedness, Liquor, Gaming Control, and Fisheries and Game.
 She is the co-chair of the Boy Scout Caucus and serves as Vice Chair of the Allegheny County Democratic Delegation.